Helping Kids with Hemiplegia CIMT Camp 2026

 Required

-- Can attend a pre-camp casting and assessment appointment.
+• Can attend a pre-camp casting and assessment appointment.
 Please be aware that this appointment is billed to your insurance and will require a separate trip to our clinic in Chapel Hill, NC.
-Appointments will be scheduled between April 15 and June 13, 2025.
+Appointments will be scheduled between April 15 and June 11, 2026.
+Families are responsible for any costs not covered by insurance.

 Preference is given to children who:

-Helping Kids with Hemiplegia-CIMT Camp does not charge a registration or program fee thanks to the generosity of private and corporate donors, staffing support from UNC Health, Hope for Hemiplegia, the RTI Community Partnership grant, and time donated by our volunteer staff.
-A $100 tax-deductible donation is encouraged to help sustain our program.
+Helping Kids with Hemiplegia-CIMT Camp does not charge a registration or program fee for our 7-day camp.
+This is thanks to the generosity of private and corporate donors, staffing support from UNC Health, Hope for Hemiplegia, and time donated by our volunteer staff.
+A $150 tax-deductible donation is encouraged to help sustain our program.

 How Do I Apply?